responsible-ai-collaborative/aiid/README.md

 For more information on how to create built-in draft pull requests, please refer to the [GitHub blog](https://github.blog/2019-02-14-introducing-draft-pull-requests/).

+## Contributing Changes

+Anyone can contribute code to the project.
+The system is being built as a "do-ocracy", meaning those who "do" have influence over the development of the code.

+The steps for contributing changes are the following,

+1. Create a fork of the repository.
+2. Clone the fork to your local environment.
+3. Open a feature branch from whichever branch you would like to change.
+This is typically the `staging` branch, so you can do `git checkout staging` then `git checkout -b feature-cool-new-thing`.
+4. Make your changes, commit them, then push them remote.
+5. Open a pull request to the `staging` branch.
+6. Update the pull request based on the review.
+7. See the pull request get pulled. :)

+Please make sure your code is well organized and commented before opening the pull request.

 ## Site Architecture

 The site architecture consists of these main components:

 1. **Deployment Pipeline**:

    - Hosted in a GitHub repository
    - Automated through GitHub Actions workflows that handle building, testing, and deploying the application
    - Ensures code quality and successful deployment through automated checks